 - For its own classified data, the DoD requires a combination of wiping, degaussing and/or physical destruction.

-- The 1995 edition of the NISP Operating Manual (DoD 5220.22-M) provision was removed in a 2001 change to the manual (listed above- 22-M ECE) and was never permitted for Top Secret media.
+- The three-pass sanitization provision in the 1995 edition of the National Industrial Security Program Operating Manual (DoD 5220.22-M) was removed in the 2001 memo mentioned earlier, and the three-pass method was never permitted for Top Secret media.

 - “Approved by DoD” claims are misleading, though achieving the overwriting method outlined by the DoD “standard” is certainly possible.

-In the IT Asset Disposition (ITAD) space, operators and customers often cite a “DoD certification,” but the reality is that no such certification exists.
-Instead, the US Department of Defense adheres to NIST 800-88 Guidelines for Media Sanitization; however, this is a guideline, not a certification.
-In the UK, the gold standard certification in the ITAD industry is CESG, a certification administered by a UK government affiliate and surpasses both DoD and NIST guidelines.
+In the IT asset disposition (ITAD) space, operators and customers often cite a “DoD certification,” but the reality is that no such certification exists.
+Instead, the U.S. Department of Defense adheres to NIST 800-88 Guidelines for Media Sanitization.
+However, even this is a guideline, not a certification (To understand the importance of both data erasure certifications and third-party validations, see “Why are Data Erasure Certifications & 3rd Party Validations So Important?”).
+And, as previously mentioned, most government and other regulations and certification programs now cite NIST SP 800-88 media erasure guidelines—not DoD 5220.22-M.

 A Focus on NIST

-In the past few years, NIST (the National Institute for Standards and Technology) Special Publication 800-88. has become the go-to data erasure standard in the United States.
-Originally issued in 2006 and revised in 2012, this publication outlines the preferred methodologies for data sanitization for hard drives and other media under Minimum Sanitization Recommendations in Appendix A. These methods include overwriting and Secure Erase, which is a protocol built into a hard drive.
+In the past few years, NIST Special Publication 800-88 has become the go-to data erasure standard in the United States.
+Originally issued in 2006 and revised in December 2014, this publication addresses flash-based storage and mobile devices, which weren’t considered under the DoD process.
+It outlines the preferred methodologies for data sanitization for hard drives, peripherals, magnetic and optical storage and other storage media under Minimum Sanitization Recommendations in Appendix A. These methods include overwriting and Secure Erase, which is a protocol built into a hard drive.

-The NIST Special Publication 800-88 was published with the intent to provide guidelines for sanitizing electronic media.
+The NIST Special Publication 800-88 was published with the intent to provide guidelines for sanitizing electronic media, and the table, “Media Sanitization Decision Matrix” in Appendix A can be very helpful to enterprises and others weighing different options for data destruction.
 The document does not, however, provide standards, requirements or specifications.

 What Does It Mean to Erase to the DoD Standard?

-We’ve already noted that the latest version of the U.S. Department of Defense’s National Industrial Security Program Operating Manual DoD 5220.22-M does not actually specify any particular method for achieving secure erasure, so in no way is the manual actually a standard.
+We’ve already noted that the latest version of the NISPOM (DoD 5220.22-M) does not specify a method for achieving secure erasure, so in no way is the manual actually a standard.

-The guide does state, however, that “instructions on clearing, sanitization and release of IS media shall be issued by the accrediting CSA.”
-Standards for data sanitization are the responsibility of the Cognizant Security Agency, which can be the Department of Defense (DoD), the Department of Energy (DOE), the Natural Resources Commission (NRC) and the Central Intelligence Agency (CIA).
+The guide does state, however, that “instructions on clearing, sanitization and release of IS [information system] media shall be issued by the accrediting CSA.”
+Standards for data sanitization are the responsibility of the Cognizant Security Agencies.
+The CSAs are: Department of Defense, Department of Energy, Nuclear Regulatory Commission, Office of the Director of National Intelligence, and Department of Homeland Security.

 When vendors state that their solutions meet the DoD 5220.22-M “standard,” it typically means that their software will write to all addressable hard drive locations with a character, its complement and a random character.
 It must also then be followed by verification.
-The procedure is performed three times and is designed to prevent data from being recovered by any commercially available process.
+The procedure is designed to prevent data from being recovered by any commercially available process.

 It’s important to note that the U.S. National Security Agency (NSA Advisory LAA-006-2004) stated in fall 2004 that using just one overwrite using the DoD process is sufficient to achieve data sanitization.
-However, disk wiping software cannot sanitize hard drives that have physically failed, or disconnected internal hard drives.
+However, disk wiping software cannot sanitize hard drives that have physically failed or internal hard drives that are disconnected.
+Such software is also limited in reaching data in hidden sectors on solid state drives.

 Physical Destruction vs. Data Erasure

-Whichever method you choose, whether it be physical destruction or data erasure software, your organization must first have policies in place to govern hard drive disposal, along with data sanitization for other IT assets, including servers, laptops and removable media.
+Whichever method you choose, whether it be physical destruction or data erasure software or both, your organization must first have policies in place to govern hard drive disposal and data sanitization for other IT assets, including servers, laptops and removable media.
 These policies should include training for employees so that they can take proven steps to keep data out of harm’s way.
-The FTC’s Fair and Accurate Credit Transactions Act (FACTA) rule is just one of the many regulations that governs the proper storage and disposal of specific consumer information and requires that such information is disposed of properly.
+The U.S. Federal Trade Commission’s Fair and Accurate Credit Transactions Act (FACTA) rule is one of the many regulations that governs the proper storage and disposal of specific consumer information and requires that such information is disposed of properly.